Qutrits for physics at the LHC

 \subsection{Model robustness}

-To validate the implementation of our model, a series of analytical calculations are performed to study how the different parts of the circuit operate, such as the Majorana encoding and the generalized rotation gates.
-These results were then compared with those obtained through simulation using PennyLane.
+We validate the implementation of our model by performing a series of analytical calculations.
+In these, we study how the different parts of the circuit operate, such as the Majorana encoding and the generalized rotation gates.
+These results are then compared with those obtained through simulation using PennyLane.